DrJamesIves/Jellyfish_Tactile_Discrimination_Task/README.md

 ### Record timing of audio prompts and/or tactor buzzing in eyetracking log
 If in the future analysis looking at response times is conducted then the variable onset time needs to be taken into account and it would be worthwhile recording (via eye tracking event) when the audio finishes.
 E.g. imagine two trials.
 First: trial starts, the tactors buzz for exactly one second (during which time a response cannot be made) and then the participant makes a look to the jellyfish (or looks to the jellyfish during the second of buzzing).
 Second: trial starts, prompt audio plays with a variable duration, the tactors then buzz for exactly one second.
 The participant then looks to one or has already looked at one or the other.
-This presents the possibility for a range of exciting new analysis questions:
+This presents the possibility for a range of exciting new analysis questions:<br />
   1. Do participants look to the correct jellyfish during the buzzing?
     a.
 If so, is there a temporal difference between groups?
-  2. Do participants change their fixation direction while the jellyfish are buzzing?
+  2. Do participants change their fixation direction while the jellyfish are buzzing?<br />
     a.
 This could be an issue if they look to the correct jellyfish and then look at the other for novelty.
 This could be recorded as an incorrect response.
   3. Does having the audio prompt mean that participant fixation is not in the centre of the screen (which would have been drawn originally by the starfish)?
-  4. Do participants look to specific jellyfish during the audio prompts?
+  4. Do participants look to specific jellyfish during the audio prompts?<br />
     a.
-I.e. if by chance a jellyfish has had more correct responses overall, or more recent correct responses do participants favour looking at that jellyfish?
+I.e. if by chance a jellyfish has had more correct responses overall, or more recent correct responses do participants favour looking at that jellyfish?<br />
     b.
 Are there any group differences in this respect?
 <!-- end of the list -->
 As a result, if we want to look at these, we need to send events at the start and end of the buzzing and the audio prompts.
 This wouldn’t be difficult, events are already sent to the eyetracking log, it would just mean adding in more events.